justin-hale/moonfall-recaps/content/sessions/session-2.md

 - A **Warforged named Racecar** arrives with a cryptic warning: *“You should not race.
 You are being targeted.”*
 - Racecar gives a clear description of the saboteur: a short, green-skinned goblin wearing black (turtleneck, gloves, pants).
 The team now has a suspect.
 - Olivia, suspicious, interrogates Racecar and confirms the sabotage warning is real, but Racecar cannot name the culprit.
-### 🍷 Act V: Hellasana & Bru’s Drunken Adventure
+### 🍷 Act V: Helisanna & Bru’s Drunken Adventure
-- Hellasana and Bru, basking in post-show fame, party hard at the bar.
+- Helisanna and Bru, basking in post-show fame, party hard at the bar.
-- Hellasana handles adoring fans while Bru gets blackout drunk.
+- Helisanna handles adoring fans while Bru gets blackout drunk.
 - Bru eventually falls into a pool on the way to the motel and wanders lost before finally finding his room around 7 a.m.
-- Hellasana secures her room with a fraction more dignity.
+- Helisanna secures her room with a fraction more dignity.
 ### 🔍 Act VI: Olivia’s Side Story – George & Finnegan
 - Olivia spends her night alone investigating the disappearance of her grand-nephew **George**.
 - She stops by a local **bodega** (owned by “Bo Dega”) and chats with a shopkeeper.